Year 1

 Key Learning

-You can find out about our approach to all our subjects through the curriculum page but the headlines for the year group are below.
+You can find out about our approach to all our subjects through subject specific pages but the headlines for the year group are below.

 Reading